coveo/source.coveo.com/_posts/2018-02-15-custom-component-hive.md

 ### Adding the item in Sitecore

-In Sitecore's Content Editor, in the Renderings section, create a new folder that will contain all of our custom components.
+In the Sitecore Content Editor, in the Renderings section, create a new folder that will contain all of our custom components.

 ![Custom Rendering Folder](/images/coveoforsitecorehive/FeelingLucky_ RenderingsCustomFolder.png "Custom Rendering Folder")